To Mask or not to Mask while hiking Table Mountain?

 So I heard Judge Dennis Davis talking about his walks up Table Mountain a couple of time a week.
 He socially distances himself from his companions, and wears a mask.
 It's extraordinary to him how many people on bikes or on foot are without masks.
 Generally of the 25 - 40 age group.
 They couldn't care less for him or anyone else.

-I just know that you'll get arrogant glares back at you, which Davis says regularly happens.
+You get arrogant glares back at you, which Davis says regularly happens when he mentions wearing one.
 As if you are asking for something outrageous.

 But what does the science say about wearing masks?

-I was amazed to hear that there is not enough definitive research, according to researchers at the Oxford Center for Evidence Based medicine, for them to say that masks make any difference - apart for those health workers exposed on the front line.
+I was amazed to hear (in mid July) that there is not enough definitive research, according to researchers at the Oxford Center for Evidence Based medicine, for them to say that masks make any difference - apart for those health workers exposed on the front line.

 So should we wear masks while hiking on Table Mountain?

-I'd say go with Stanford.
-At a time when still so much is not known about SARS-CoV-2 and the disease it causes, not wearing a mask is a statement of bald, dangerous certainty.
-To an unscientifically-minded person like myself, and knowing the basics of how the trajectory of spray works, it seems like common sense to wear one.
-Donning a mask also demonstrates communal care.
-And if it saves others from the kind of anxiety moments in history like this can engender, it's the least one can do to help.
+I'd say yes.
+Especially when on narrow trails with other hikers passing.
+At a time when still such little is known about SARS-CoV-2 and the disease it causes, not wearing a mask is a statement of bald, dangerous certainty.
+To an unscientifically-minded person like myself, the observable basics of spray ballistics suggests that wearing one is common sense.
+It's also communal care if it saves others from the kind of anxiety moments in history like this can engender.

 As for the hiker pictured above, Melton Rasimphi Makhumisani, his mask takes 1st prize.
-Though not for the most outrageous mountain attire.
-That still goes to the dude and his shoes that I came across on Platteklip earlier this year.
+Not for the most outrageous mountain attire, though.
+That goes to the dude I came across on Platteklip earlier this year.

 The mask's probably safer.
 And don't get me going on hiking shoes ...!